Seonaid Aitken Ensemble

 10 I Can't Give You Anything But Love

 In Japan, the cherry blossom (sakura) is widely celebrated.
 It is symbolic of rebirth - springtime, hope, optimism - but is also a reminder of the impermanence of life.
 Its beauty is wonderful yet fleeting.
 Having lived in Tokyo and experienced Hanami - the flower ‘viewing’ or celebration of sakura - Seonaid has drawn a parallel with this season to her life now in Scotland.
 After a serious accident, Seonaid found herself unable to walk and was forced to slow down and focus on her well-being.
 During a lengthy and isolated recovery due to ‘lockdown’ she was able to explore her local surroundings and discover the transformative and healing powers of nature.
 As both mind and body gradually healed, she found a new perspective.
-Through jazz, classical and folk idioms, Seonaid’s musical suite ‘Chasing Sakura’ - originally commissioned by Edinburgh Jazz & Blues Festival in 2021 - was written for a hand-picked ensemble of string quintet and saxophone/flute and follows the lifespan of the cherry blossom exploring many of these themes with the realisation that her injuries, and the pandemic, are also fleeting.
+Through jazz, classical and folk idioms, Seonaid’s musical suite ‘Chasing Sakura’ - originally commissioned by Edinburgh Jazz & Blues Festival in 2021 - was written for a hand-picked ensemble of string quintet and sax/flute.
+Featuring cross-genre and improvising musicians, it follows the lifespan of the cherry blossom and explores the themes of a fleeting but beautiful life, lived to the fullest.

 What Is This Thing Called Love?